DavideCannonito/dsda-doom-3ds/README.md

+# dsda-doom-3ds
+As I do not know the legality of it, copy `DOOM1.WAD` yourself in `romfs:/` ORIGINAL BELOW

 # dsda-doom v0.29.3
 This is a successor of prboom+ with many new features, including:
 - Heretic, Hexen, MBF21, Doom-in-Hexen, UDMF, and MAPINFO support